BryceDeso/TextBased-Battle/AssessmentDoc.md

     Name: _health
     Type: int
-    Description: Will hold a number value for a character's health.
+    Description: Used to define a character's health.

     Name: _damage
     Type: int
-    Description: Will hold a number value for a character's damage.
+    Description: Used to define a character's damage.

     Name: _name
     Type: string
-    Description: Will hold a string value for a character's name.
+    Description: Used to define a character's name.

     Name: Character() : Character(int, int)
     Type: Character